ZBenkhadaj/zbenkhadaj.github.io/index.md

       hour: '2-digit', minute: '2-digit', second: '2-digit', hour12: true
     };

+    // If language is French, change the hour format to 24-hour if (currentLanguage === 'fr') {
+    options.hour12 = false;  // Switch to 24-hour format for French
+  }

     // Display the real-time date in the selected language var formattedDate = currentDate.toLocaleDateString(currentLanguage === 'fr' ? 'fr-FR' : 'en-US', options);